 I slapped the CD right out of her hands.
+It had happened automatically.

-I went straight for the break room.
-My eyes must’ve turned red.
-Was I becoming a psychopath if I wasn’t already?
-I needed to punch a locker, so I punched mine, trying to get my fist through to the other side.
-The metal slats had broken the skin off three of my knuckles.
-I washed the blood off in the water fountain.
+I went straight for the workers’ lounge.
+I needed to punch a locker, so I punched mine to get my fist to the other side.
+The metal slats broke the skin on my knuckles.
+I started washing the blood off in the sink.

-The manager came in:
+The manager stormed in: